layer5io/docs/content/en/meshmap/getting-started/_index.md

 {{% /card %}}
 {{% /cardpane %}}

-### Use Layer5 MeshMap for all of your diagrams and docs
+### Use Layer5 Kanvas for all of your diagrams and docs

 Beyond data flow diagrams, do you need to create other technical docs and diagrams like design docs, RFCs, network diagrams, and API diagrams?
 Eraser provides a single platform for modern engineering teams to collaborate on docs and diagrams.
 <!-- Information in this section helps your user try your project themselves.